bitsofcotton/p2/README.md

 # Tips on p1, p2:
 p1, p2 is using makeProgramInvariant and revert... with the form randtools invariant.
 So it has a little difference on the description itself.
 Because of them, they has a little glitch on the prediction.

 The vector size to predict depends on the dimension the original functions have on infinite accuracy.
 This is because of P1 representation on the program on full rank input.
-So if there's creation or destruction or no concern or concern on the dimension that we have, catgp behaves as if calculation dimension is smaller than original function.
+So if there's creation or destruction or no concern or concern on the dimension that we have, p2 c behaves as if calculation dimension is smaller than original function.

 The two operand operator is described in R^4 vector, so collect another pairs and symmetrize them, R^8 is enough dimension to calculate.
 But if there's not enough data on the series, we should skip some steps each.
 (The case skip smaller than we need causes the gulf, another case skip larger than we need can causes accuracy not enough nor no clear prediction we get.)